-In 2018 we finally saw the scaffolding disappear that had disfigured the steeple of our minster church during twelve long years.
+In 2018 we finally saw the scaffolding disappear that had disfigured the steeple of our minster church for twelve long years.
 In 2019 we proudly present the most beautiful steeple in the world again.

-At present two of the stands selling bratwurst at the market on minster square are missing.
+At present, two of the stands selling bratwurst at the market on minster square are missing.
 Therefore long lines form waiting to snatch a Lange Rote or a Currywurst.
 One of the vendors threw the towel due to old age, the other lost the license following his tax fraud.
-Because nobody likes to stand in line for his wurst the city has sent out a call for vendors hoping that more competition will be good for business, an assumption that does however not hold for people selling wurst.
+Because nobody likes to stand in line for his "wurst," the city has sent out a call for vendors hoping that more competition will be good for business, an assumption that does, however, not hold for people selling wurst.

 |Freiburger Bügel on Bertoldstraße|

-Freiburg lost the speed limit of 50 km/h (31 mph) on the important inner-city thoroughfare between the Rhine valley and the Black Forest* replacing it by the lower 30 km/h (18.6 mph) generally applied in residential areas.
+Freiburg lost the speed limit of 50 km/h (31 mph) on the essential inner-city thoroughfare between the Rhine valley and the Black Forest* replacing it by the lower 30 km/h (18.6 mph) generally applied in residential areas.
 The reasons given are air and noise pollution as well as excessive wear and tear of the street surface by heavy trucks.

 *Bundesstraße 31 (Federal Highway 31)